“Hello, this is Emma”

 Known as Emma WhispersRed or Emma Smith.
 I was born in Lancaster by the northwest coast of England and moved to London aged 18.
 I live with my Husband, two Children, two Dogs and three cats amongst fields just outside the chaos of the city.
 I am an ASMR content creator on YouTube and film my videos in a soundproof shed in my garden.
 The ‘Tingle Shed’

 This lovely feeling has been a part of my life for as long as I can remember.
 As a child I was sensitive, introverted and definitely a daydreamer.
-Over time the tingles became a soothing tool, something dear to me and a form of escapism.
-From daydreaming in class to falling asleep listening to sounds from downstairs, it was a personal experience and I felt very lucky to have it.
+Over time the tingles became a soothing tool, something dear to me and just a part of my normal sensory experience.
+From daydreaming in class to falling asleep listening to sounds from downstairs, it was a comforting sensation and I felt very lucky to have it.

 How I discovered the name for my tingles!

 In November 2012 whilst searching for ‘relaxation videos’ on YouTube I eventually stumbled across a sweet blonde lady with a Russian accent talking about ASMR tingles her name is Maria (aka Gentlewhispering) I soon realised she was talking about the feeling I had experienced all my life and from that moment everything changed for me.
 Through further searching I discovered a whole community of people from all over the world talking about this lovely feeling – it was a truly exciting and enlightening time.
 I came across so many more content creators too and went about discovering my favourite voices and triggers.